secureCodeBox/secureCodeBox/documentation/docs/contributing/integrating-a-scanner/parser-dir.md

 ### Install The Dependencies

-If you need additional dependencies you can install them via `npm install`
+If you need additional dependencies you can install them via `npm install`.

 ### Write Your Parser